 These questions are examples deriving from transcripts of interviews conducted with the Border Police that have been obtained by lawyers.
 Information provided by an attorney-at-law, 31 August 2020.

 See PRO ASYL, 'ABĞELEHNT IM NIEMANDSLAND.
-Vom Flughafenverfahren zum "New Pact on Migration and Asylum" - Warum Asylgrenzverfahren unfair und mangelhaft sind', June 2021, 8, available in German at https://bit.ly/31XOpvv and exit centre" is planned which would also accommodate BAMF staff for the airport procedure, according to the Federal Ministry of the Interior.
+Vom Flughafenverfahren zum "New Pact on Migration and Asylum" - Warum Asylgrenzverfahren unfair und mangelhaft sind', June 2021, 8, available in German at https://bit.ly/31XOpvv.